kjjudy/BIOL5153/CV.md

 **Honors College Ambassador**                                                                        *Fall 2016- Present*

-​      *Volunteered at 2+ campus events a year for the betterment of the University and Honors College Programs
+​      -Volunteered at 2+ campus events a year for the betterment of the University and Honors College Programs